Google Analytics helps to understand your website's visitors and check the performance of your site.

 5. Insert your domain name and the name of your web stream.
 Customize the settings if needed, and click Create stream:

-Learn more: Google Analytics Academy courses 💡
+To learn more, check out Google Analytics Academy courses 💡